 Unlike in the presidential system, the head of state and government are two different people.
 While the head of government holds executive power, the head of state holds only mostly ceremonial rights.
 Hence, there is a similarity with the semi-presidential system.

 The government (the executives) gains the right to rule by winning “confidence” from elected members of parliament (legislators).
 At any moment, the parliament can vote to dismiss the government.
 That is called the “vote of no confidence.”
 Therefore, the parliament holds the government accountable.
 Hence, close cooperation between these two is necessary.

-The government, or cabinet, can be formed in three ways.
+You can also call the government cabinet or administration.
+It is possible to form it in three ways.
 In some countries, members of the cabinet cannot be members of the parliament at the same time.
-Elsewhere, it is the other way round.
-Hence, every cabinet member must also be an elected legislator.
-Third, no rules describe whether the cabinet members can or cannot be parliament members.
+Secondly, it can be the other way round.
+Thus, every cabinet member must also be an elected representative.
+Lastly, there are countries where no special rules are specified.